hlandau/acmetool/_doc/SCHEMA.md

 disjoint.
 That is, any given hostname must appear in at most one target's list of names to be satisfied.

-The procedure operates as follows:
+The procedure operates as follows for all targets with a given label:

 - Take the list of targets and sort it in descending order of priority value.
   For targets with equal priority, tiebreak using the number of hostnames to be